-A white elephant gift exchange (also known as a yankee swap or dirty Santa gift exchange) is one of the most typical additions to a holiday party, and it’s a great way to get people laughing, especially if you have people bring funny white elephant gift ideas instead of standard ones.
+A white elephant gift exchange (also known as a yankee swap or dirty Santa gift exchange) is one of the most typical additions to a holiday party, and it’s a great way to get people laughing, especially if you have people bring funny white elephant gift ideas (there are great gift suggestions on that list!) instead of standard ones.

 Give everyone a budget and have them bring a wrapped gift within that price limit then play one of these gift exchange games to trade the gifts during your white elephant exchange.

 Choose a holiday gift exchange game that includes people opening the wrapped gifts because watching them open funny gifts is one of the best parts of the party game!
 There’s a reason people put so much effort into finding gag gifts that make the perfect white elephant gifts!

 If you need gift exchange games to go along with any of the gift exchange themes above, these are some of our more popular games to add to your list!